j6k4m8/goosepaper/README.md

 Any source can also set `"section": "Tech"` to render its stories grouped under that heading, alongside every other source sharing the same section name - useful once a paper mixes several feeds and you want them organized into named groups rather than one flat run of stories.
 A source with no `"section"` renders ungrouped, same as today.

+Add `"section_heading_visible": false` alongside a `"section"` to keep that group's entry in the table of contents while hiding the heading itself from the printed page - useful for a section whose content already carries its own visual identity, like a run of comic strips that already show their own titles inside the image, where repeating the section name as running text would be redundant.

 Delivery still happens only when you pass `--deliver`.
 If you want user-level delivery defaults, create `~/.config/goosepaper/config.json`:

 ```json